 These factors will make many factories in China take extended CNY breaks this coming 2022.

 If you’re planning on ordering anything for the coming five months, you better place orders now.

 How will CNY 2022 affect manufacturing?

-- All major businesses in China and Taiwan completely shut down for at least 7 days -that includes factories.
+- All significant businesses in China and Taiwan completely shut down for at least 7 days, including factories.

-- Some factories might even shut down for up to 3 weeks, the reason being that China’s transportation system will be completely blocked as all employees go back from their factory to their hometown up to 2,000 km away.
+- Some factories might even shut down for up to 3 weeks because CNY will block China’s transportation system entirely as all employees go back from their factory to their hometowns up to 2,000 km away.

-- All manufacturing projects are put on hold.
+- All manufacturing projects will be on hold.

 - Component manufacturers and distributors also go on vacations.